Faculty working in computational biology:Paul Adams

 Division Director, Molecular Biophysics & Integrated Bioimaging

 Development of new algorithms and methods for structural biology.
 Structural studies of large macromolecular machines.
 Development of cellulosic biofuels.

 Dean A. Richard Newton Memorial Professor, Bioengineering

-My research program encompasses the development of general computational and experimental methodologies applied to chemistry and biophysics in the areas of water and aqueous hydration, proteins and macromolecular assemblies, non-disease and disease protein aggregation, and most recently biocatalysis.
-I have also been involved in local and national service, education, and training, which extends to promoting and developing the blueprint for computational science and engineering for the future.
+My research program encompasses the development of general computational and experimental methodologies applied to biochemistry and biology in the areas of water and aqueous hydration, protein folding, structure prediction, protein complexes, membrane proteins, and non-disease and disease protein aggregation.
+I have also been involved in local and national service, education, and training, which extends to promoting and developing the blueprint for computational biology and biophysical research for the future.

 Associate Professor, Bioengineeringhttp://biowiki.org/IanHolmes

 The Holmes Lab brings techniques from machine learning, statistical linguistics, phylogenetics, and web development to bear on the interpretation and analysis of genomic data.
 Examples include the application of context-free grammars to understanding DNA and RNA structure; the use of phylogenetic methods in genome annotation, and to detect recombination breakpoints; the development of machine learning algorithms for bioinformatics models; the reconstruction of insertion, deletion and transposition events in genome evolutionary histories; statistical algorithms for metagenomics species distribution analysis; and dynamic-HTML web applications for collaborative genomic data analysis.

 Algorithms in computational biology, inference of regulatory structure from protein-protein interaction data.